batiste/meta-parser-generator/README.md

 }

 const grammar = {
-  // keyword for the entry point of the grammar 'START': [
+  // START is the convention keyword for the entry point of the grammar 'START': [
     // necessary to accept the firt line to not be a newline ['MATH', 'LINE*', 'EOS'], // EOS is the End Of Stream token, added automatically by the tokenizer